Advertisement

 Exercise Away Stress

-Getting your heart pumping and body sweating is the best way to avoid sweaty palms and a racing heart when you're under pressure.
+Getting your heart pumping and body sweating is a great way to avoid sweaty palms and a racing heart when you're under pressure.
 Yep, exercise is one of life's greatest stress relievers.
 Not only can it help you stay calm when you feel anxiety coming on, it can also boost your energy and improve your mood.
-Start moving with this do-anywhere workout plan.
+You don't need a lot of fancy equipment or a gym membership to exercise.
+Start by walking up and down the stairs or around the block.
+Or work on staying flexible and stretched with this do-anywhere workout plan.

 8 / 10